-(b) Written minutes from meetings will be made available no later than one week prior to the date of the next regularly scheduled Committee meeting.
+(b) Written minutes from meetings shall be made available no later than one week prior to the date of the next regularly scheduled Committee meeting.

-(c) When minutes are complete but waiting official approval, they are a public record and must be marked as "Draft".
+(c) When minutes are complete but awaiting official approval, they are a public record and must be marked as "Draft."

-(d) At the next meeting, at the direction of the chair, minutes shall be amended and/or approved with individual votes recorded in the minutes.
-The minutes will be then marked as "Approved".
+(d) At the next meeting, at the direction of the Committee Chair, minutes shall be amended and/or approved with individual votes recorded in the minutes.
+The minutes shall be then marked as "Approved."

 (e) When the minutes are "Approved" they will be so noted in the printed and online versions.
-A copy of the approved minutes shall be made available for public access at the Utah State Archives.
+A copy of the approved minutes shall be made available for public access on the Utah Public Notice Website.

 government documents, state records committee, records appeal hearings

 June 22, 2017

 June 3, 2014